 Easy Side Excursion

-You can access this trail two ways.
-If you park at the main TH and pay the fee, you can head east on Pass Mountain Trail for a little over a mile and you'll see Cat's Peak on your right.
-You can also bypass the fee entirely and park at a small TH at the end of Meridian Road (NO FEE!!!!) and then head west across the wash and then southwest on Pass Mountain Trail for a mile and Cat's Peak will be on your left.
+You can access this trail in two ways.
+If you park at the main TH and pay the fee, you can head east on Pass Mountain Trail for a little over a mile, and you'll see Cat's Peak on your right.
+You can also bypass the fee entirely and park at a small TH at the end of Meridian Road (NO FEE!!!!) and then head west across the wash and then southwest on Pass Mountain Trail for a mile, and Cat's Peak will be on your left.
 The junction is well marked.
 I hiked it counterclockwise on this sunny Easter morning.